-The Members Wendcharles I, LLC 27 Central Avenue Cortland, New York 13045
+To the Members Wendcharles I, LLC 27 Central Avenue Cortland, New York

-We have reviewed the accompanying statement of assets, liabilities and members' capital-income tax basis of Wendcharles I, LLC as of December 30, 2012 and December 25, 2011 and the related statements of revenues and expenses-income tax basis, members' capital-income tax basis and cash flows-income tax basis for years then ended.
+We have reviewed the accompanying statements of assets, liabilities and members' capital-income tax basis of Wendcharles I, LLC as of December 29, 2013 and December 30, 2012 and the related statements of revenues and expenses-income tax basis, changes in members' capital-income tax basis and cash flows-income tax basis for years then ended.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with the income tax basis for accounting and for designing, implementing, and maintaining internal control relevant to the preparation and fair presentation of the financial statements.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with the income tax basis of accounting and for designing, implementing, and maintaining internal control relevant to the preparation and fair presentation of the financial statements.

-Our responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
+Our responsibility is to conduct the reviews in accordance with Statements on Standards for Accounting and Review Services issued by the American Institute of Certified Public Accountants.
 Those standards require us to perform procedures to obtain limited assurance that there are no material modifications that should be made to the financial statements.
-We believe that the results of our procedures provides a reasonable basis for our report.
+We believe that the results of our procedures provide a reasonable basis for our report.

-Based on our review, we are not aware of any material modifications that should be made to the accompanying financial statements in order for them to be in conformity with the income tax basis of accounting, as described in Note 1.
+Based on our reviews, we are not aware of any material modifications that should be made to the accompanying financial statements in order for them to be in conformity with the income tax basis of accounting, as described in Note 1.

-Vroxa & Vax Schugler CAS, PLIC
+Vrona & Vax Schugler CAS, Ric